AB-581

 • Establishes the bigberry manzanita as California's official state shrub.

-• Recognizes a native plant species that helps prevent soil erosion in California's chaparral ecosystem.
+• Recognizes a native plant species that helps prevent soil erosion and protect watersheds.

 Summary

-Assembly Member Bennett's proposal to designate the bigberry manzanita (Arctostaphylos glauca) as California's official state shrub recognizes a plant deeply woven into the state's ecological and cultural fabric.
-The designation would add this native chaparral species to California's collection of official state symbols, which includes the golden poppy as the state flower, the California redwood as the state tree, and purple needlegrass as the state grass.
+Assembly Member Bennett's proposal to designate the bigberry manzanita (Arctostaphylos glauca) as California's official state shrub adds to the state's collection of natural emblems, which includes the golden poppy as state flower, California redwood as state tree, and purple needlegrass as state grass.

-The bill's findings detail the bigberry manzanita's million-year presence in California's landscape, where its broad root system helps prevent soil erosion across diverse habitats from the San Francisco Bay to Baja California.
-The plant's name reflects California's multicultural heritage - "manzanita" meaning "little apple" in Spanish, while its scientific name Arctostaphylos derives from Greek words meaning "bear grape."
-Native American communities historically used its fruit for food, as did the now-extinct California grizzly bear, the state's official animal.
+The bill's findings highlight the bigberry manzanita's deep roots in California's natural and cultural heritage.
+Native to chaparral ecosystems from the San Francisco Bay area to northern Baja California, this long-lived shrub features an extensive root system that aids in watershed protection and soil stability.
+The plant's name reflects California's multicultural history - "manzanita" meaning "little apple" in Spanish, while its scientific name Arctostaphylos derives from Greek words for "bear grape."
+The fruit has served as a food source for Native American communities and wildlife, including the now-extinct California grizzly bear, the state's official animal.

 Key Dates